PramodKumarYadav/Rusty/Readme.md

 Apart from that, I am sure you will love the end to end design which decouples all test areas (such as Test Data, Test scenarios, Test Suites, functions, objects and actions) and thus allowing high level of scalability with minimum maintenace in case of changes.

+P.S: I call it Rusty, since UFT in my experience is outdated and little rusty when it comes to working with new technologies  and way of working.
+To name a few in the next section!

 # A quick compare

 A quick compare between Rusty vs Traditional UFT on KPIs and KSFs is  given below.